 and another simple token ?

-that say to capture the space char 0 or 1 time.
+quantifier, which means that the preceding space should be matched 0 or 1 time.

 .